How to enter and exit full screen on a Mac: The quickest ways I use

 There are a few ways to go full screen for Mac apps:

-- While using an app, press Command + Control + F (on Big Sur and earlier) or Fn + F if your Mac is running macOS Monterey or later
+• While using an app, press Command + Control + F or Fn + F if your Mac is running macOS Monterey or later.
+On Big Sur and earlier, only Command + Control + F works.

-In macOS Monterey, there’s also a great feature that lets you tile windows, so you can view two apps in full screen fat the same time:
+In macOS Sequoia, there’s also a great feature that lets you tile windows, so you can view up to four apps in full screen at the same time:

-If you want to split your screen into more than two workspaces and customize your window layouts as you wish, grab Mosaic.
+If you want to split your screen into more than four workspaces and customize your window layouts as you wish, grab Mosaic

 The Mosaic app for Mac allows you full customization on how you put apps in full screen mode, and how to arrange your screen if you want apps to share full screen mode on your Mac.
 You can even define the precise area you want an app to occupy on your screen!